 (4) A reference in a written law or other document to a protection order (enduring parental responsibility) under this Act is to be construed as a reference to a protection order (special guardianship) unless in the context it would be inappropriate to do so.

-[Clause 28 inserted by No. 49 of 2010 s.
+[Clause 28 inserted: No. 49 of 2010 s.
 83(2).]

 Division 7 — Provisions for Children and Community Services Legislation Amendment and Repeal Act 2015

-[Heading inserted by No. 23 of 2015 s.
+[Heading inserted: No. 23 of 2015 s.
 9.]

 29. Terms used